wa state contractor bond card example

 Get protected with CCIS.

-The state of Washington requires contractors to register with the Department of Labor and Industries (L&I).
-This regulating agency is critical in ensuring that contractors are licensed and meet the highest level of professionalism, safety, and ethical behavior.
+Contractor bonds in the Evergreen State are a legal requirement.
+Contractors must register with the Department of Labor and Industries (L&I).
+This regulating agency ensures that contractors are licensed and meet the highest level of professionalism, safety, and ethical behavior.
 State law mandates that construction contractors be bonded and insured to safeguard the public.

 Same-Day Quotes Available